Cutting the Cord Part 3: MythTV (Two Hairy Yaks)

 Since I now develop software on a Mac at work, I’ve had a great opportunity to re-familiarize myself with Bash and all of the awesomeness it provides, and found switching back to Windows on my laptop to be kind of a drag with it’s single desktop workspace, no built-in SSH support, anemic command-line (yeah, I know about PowerShell, I don’t care)

-So, I decided to make the switch again a couple of weeks ago and so far it’s been a relatively smooth transition.
-I no longer share my computer with other family members (we each have our own now), hardware support in Linux, particularly Ubuntu is pretty solid, and I can use Sun’s Oracle’s Virtual Box to host a guest Windows OS for the odd piece of software that doesn’t have a decent Linux alternative (*cough* iTunes *cough*).
+So, I decided to make the switch again a couple of weeks ago and so far it's been a relatively smooth transition.
+I no longer share my computer with other family members (we each have our own now), hardware support in Linux, particularly Ubuntu is pretty solid, and I can use [STRIKEOUT:Sun's] Oracle's Virtual Box to host a guest Windows OS for the odd piece of software that doesn't have a decent Linux alternative (*cough* iTunes *cough*).

 I’m not a “compile-your-own-kernel” type of guy as I would rather have my computer serve my needs than vice-versa, so I went with Ubuntu 10.04 for easy setup.
 I was happy that everything worked pretty much right off the hop, even the non-standard Dell keys for volume/brightness/wifi/etc worked as-advertised.